forbee-dev/Wordpress/README.md

 ## ACF Read Only
 **Description**: Added a read-only field setting to Advanced Custom Fields (ACF).
-**Impact**: Enhanced the flexibility of ACF by allowing certain fields to be read-only, improving data integrity.
+**Impact**: Enhanced the flexibility of ACF by allowing ceRtain fields to be read-only, improving data integrity.

 ## Approver Post Meta Box
 **Description**: Implemented a Reviewer/Approver meta box for posts.